-The Office of Credit Union Resources and Expansion (CURE) oversees the Minority Depository Institution Preservation Program.
-This program devotes additional efforts toward preserving and promoting eligible minority credit unions as prescribed by Section 367 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+The MDI Preservation Program is designed to preserve and promote eligible minority credit unions as prescribed by Section 367 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 To learn more about the program, please review the final Minority Depository Institution Preservation Program Interpretive Ruling and Policy Statement 13-1 (opens new window).

 Annual Reports to Congress

 Section 367 of the Dodd-Frank Act requires NCUA to establish a program to preserve credit unions designated as minority depository institutions and to submit the following reports to Congress on our efforts to comply with this mandate.

 - U.S Census (opens new window)

 - FFIEC – Online Census Data (opens new window)